 Rough estimates for cost are provided free of charge, however time for detailed estimates requiring more than 1/2hr of technician time to prepare will be charged at the shop rate.

 Note that jobs are accepted into the queue on a first-come first served basis once the specifications are clear and complete.
 Jobs may be delayed if material is not on hand so be sure to check the shop’s stock.
-It generally helps if you order materials to ensure they are here when your job is otherwise ready to start.
-Note: we can order materials for you and include the time for this as part of the job.
+It generally helps if you procure materials to ensure they are here when your job is otherwise ready to start.
+The technician can order materials for you at the standard shop rate.

-Please note that we do not have a certified welder on staff and that any welding requiring certification (e.g. pressure vessel welding) will have to be sent out.
+Please note that we do not have a ticketed welder on staff and that any welding requiring certification (e.g. pressure vessel welding) will have to be sent out.